 Packed with veggies and chicken, this hearty root and barley soup is the perfect recipe for getting the whole family eating well.
 Not only is this soup low-fat, it also only works out at 259 calories per serving.

 Get the recipe: Hearty root and barley soup

-Cutting down on your meat intake?
 Try this veg-packed Quorn, squash and spinach lasagne.
+Make the cheese sauce from scratch using semi-skimmed milk and cornflour.
 Serve with a fresh side salad or seasonal veg.

 Get the recipe: Quron, squash and spinach lasagne

 Our winter root vegetable tagine includes carrots, parsnips, sweet potatoes and butternut squash - that's four of your 5-a-day.
 All infused in a rich tomato, harissa sauce.

 Ratatouille is a tasty vegetable stew packed full of plenty of vegetables including peppers, courgette, aubergine and plum tomatoes.
 Toss with garganelli or penne pasta and serve.

 Working out at only 370 calories per serving, this bake is packed with protein, thanks to the chicken, which will keep you fuller for longer and includes veggies such as onion, tomato and peppers.

 Get the recipe: Hairy Bikers' Spanish chicken bake

 This tasty stuffed-veg recipe packed with pepper, courgette, and butternut squash is just 223 calories a serving.
 The butternut squash is a great source of vitamins A and C.